 Participants may elect to contribute from 1% to 50% of compensation (as defined in the Plan) provided contributions do not exceed maximum allowable amounts under the Internal Revenue Code of 1986, as amended (the "Code").
-Under the Code, individual contributions for which taxes may be deferred were limited to \$19.5 in 2021.
-The Code also allows participants age 50 and over to make supplemental "catch-up" contribution on a pre-tax basis, which were limited to \$6.5 in 2021.
+Under the Code, individual contributions for which taxes may be deferred were limited to \$20.5 in 2022.
+The Code also allows participants age 50 and over to make supplemental "catch-up" contribution on a pre-tax basis, which were limited to \$6.5 in 2022.
 Participants' contributions are immediately vested and can only be withdrawn pursuant to the appropriate provisions of the Code.
 Participants may roll over amounts from other qualified defined benefit or defined contribution plans and certain other plans.
-Rollovers for the year ended December 31, 2021 were approximately \$8,329.
+Rollovers for the year ended December 31, 2022 were approximately \$11,980.

 Participants also have the ability to make Roth contributions.
 All Roth contributions are made on an after-tax basis and, if certain requirements are met, the withdrawals from the Roth account made at retirement can be exempt from federal income tax.
-The individual contributions to the Roth account, including of any additional pre-tax Plan contributions, were limited to \$19.5 under the Code for 2021.
+The individual contributions to the Roth account, including of any additional pre-tax Plan contributions, were limited to \$20.5 under the Code for 2022.
 Roth contributions are matched using the same formula as the employee contributions (see below); however, the employer match is not treated as Roth contributions.
 Employer match for Roth contributions is made to the QDIA fund, in the absence of any investment allocation election for pre-tax contributions.
 Plan participants may elect a Roth In-Plan Rollover on amounts eligible for distribution, such as upon termination or on vested account balances after a participant reaches retirement age.
 This election converts pre-tax amounts to after-tax amounts which will be subject to immediate taxation and will be separately accounted for under the Plan.

 The Plan provides for discretionary employer matching contributions based on participant elective deferral contributions (other than "catch-up" contributions).
-For the year ended December 31, 2021, discretionary employer matching contributions were equal to 50% of participants' elective deferral contributions per pay period on the first 6% of an employee's pre-tax salary up to a maximum of 3% of compensation.
+For the year ended December 31, 2022, discretionary employer matching contributions were equal to 50% of participants' elective deferral contributions per pay period on the first 6% of an employee's pre-tax salary up to a maximum of 3% of compensation.
 The employer matching contributions are made in cash and are credited proportionally to the funds into which participants otherwise invest their pre-tax employee contributions unless the participant elects a separate allocation for the Plan Sponsor's matching contributions.
-The total employer matching contributions for the year ended December 31, 2021 were approximately \$19,741, inclusive of the true-up matching contributions.
+The total employer matching contributions for the year ended December 31, 2022 were approximately \$19,237, inclusive of the true-up matching contributions.

 The Plan Sponsor may also make additional discretionary matching, true-up matching and nonelective contributions to the Plan based on certain conditions.
-The Plan Sponsor elected to make a true-up matching contribution on behalf of eligible employees to provide the maximum matching contribution designated by the employer for the years ended December 31, 2021 and 2020.
-The true-up matching contribution for the year ended December 31, 2021 of approximately \$2,000 was recorded during the year ended December 31, 2021.
-The amount was contributed to the Plan in 2022 and was recorded within Employer contributions receivable on the Statements of Net Assets Available for Benefits.
-The true-up matching contribution for the year ended December 31, 2020 of \$1,999 was recorded during the year ended December 31, 2021 and was contributed to the Plan in 2021.
+The Plan Sponsor elected to make a true-up matching contribution on behalf of eligible employees to provide the maximum matching contribution designated by the employer for the years ended December 31, 2022 and 2021.
+The true-up matching contribution for the year ended December 31, 2022 of approximately \$2,163 was recorded during the year ended December 31, 2022.
+The amount was contributed to the Plan in 2023 and was recorded within Employer contributions receivable on the Statements of Net Assets Available for Benefits as of December 31, 2022.
+The true-up matching contribution for the year ended December 31, 2021 of \$2,000 was recorded during the year ended December 31, 2021.
+The amount was contributed to the Plan in 2022 and was recorded within Employer contributions receivable on the Statements of Net Assets Available for Benefits as of December 31, 2021.